 The side panels on the inside of the waist and arms are unlined to provide extra mobility while also serving as vents to prevent overheating.

 The shell is made from Patagonia’s Polartec Windbloc (2).
-This 3 layer arrangement uses a breathable layer sandwiched between the durable outer layer and the inner layer of lofted fibers.
+This 3-layer arrangement uses a breathable layer sandwiched between the durable outer layer and the inner layer of lofted fibers.

 We loved the high degree of wind resistance this resulted in and how breathable it still felt.
 This fabric has a great soft feel to it and resists pilling even after multiple washes.